jgneff/openjdk/README.md

 | ppc64el (ppc64le) | ✔️ | ✔️ | ✔️ |
 | s390x (s390x)     | ✔️ | ✔️ | ✔️ |

-Note that this repository uses branches in a way that's a little different from most repositories on GitHub.
+**Note:** this repository uses branches differently from most repositories on GitHub.
 It follows the workflow recommended by Junio Hamano, the core maintainer of Git, for managing [permanent parallel branches](https://www.spinics.net/linux/lists/git/msg94767.html).
-The `snap/snapcraft.yaml` build file is found only on the channel-specific *candidate*, *beta*, and *edge* branches, and the repository's common files are updated only on the *main* branch.
+The `snapcraft.yaml` build file is found only on the *candidate*, *beta*, and *edge* branches, named after the Snap channels where the builds are published.
+The repository's common files are updated only on the *main* branch.
 Merges are done from the *main* branch to the three channel branches, never the other way.

 ## Installation